Investment Office · · 24 min read

 This is the DIY version.
 You source companies independently.
 No fund structure.
 No GP taking carry.
 You negotiate terms, structure deals, and own everything directly.

 What works: Complete control.
 Customised deal structures.
-Keep 100% of the upside minus transaction costs.
-Can apply your specific expertise or industry knowledge.
+You keep 100% of the upside minus transaction costs.
+You can apply your specific expertise or industry knowledge.

 The friction: Sourcing quality deal flow is genuinely hard.
 Risk concentration is real since you're not diversified across 20 portfolio companies.
-Need your own team (legal, financial, operational) to execute properly.
+You need your own team (legal, financial, operational) to execute properly.
 Post-investment, you may need to be actively involved in governance.

 Ticket sizes: Direct minority growth investments can work at $2-5M.
 Meaningful control positions typically require $10M or more.
 Lead positions in buyouts often start north of $25M.